ChrisPenner/rasa/README.md

 - Perform function over text after the cursor
 - Edit the text after index 10 and before index 20
-- Alter every occurance of the string "Hello"
+- Alter every occurrence of the string "Hello"
-- Move the cursor to the next occurance of "World"
+- Move the cursor to the next occurrence of "World"

 These base level operations can be combined in interesting ways, for example I've built a small extension which emulates many of the basic Vim commands.
 The